 Product Liability vs Breach of Contract Claims

-In such case, there may be a choice of causes of action.
-Product liability law carries similar requirements that a product be fit for its purpose or that the consumer be warned about the defect.
+In such case there may be a choice of causes of action.
+Product liability law carries similar requirements that a product is fit for its purpose or that the consumer is warned about the defect.
 If a company is aware or should be aware of a defect in a product, this may lead to liability for damages as well.
-Under either a product liability claim, or a breach of contract claim, one may seek damages for the losses incurred in the loss of use of the product that was the subject of the sale.
+Under either a product liability claim or a breach of contract claim, one may seek damages for the losses incurred in the loss of use of the product that was the subject of the sale.

 Contract Limitations on Claims